 True relationships are not scheduled, planned, and coordinated.
 True relationships are natural occurrences and are not forced.
 They blossom from a genuine pull towards that person.
 It is a connection of energy built upon similar states of mind.
 It is when two people share the same opinion without an agenda.
 Building relationships is not a strategy we can put into our pockets and hope will guarantee us some kind of success.
 Relationships instead are bonds that formed either from tragedy or triumph.
 Relationships in whatever form that they come rather a man to woman, a business partnership or author to reader, are built upon the vibration of similar frequencies.
 Humble people do not talk about their own humility just as generous people do not think they are very generous.
 That is because it is an innate natural characteristic that is real.
 Real relationships are just the same.
 They do not consciously seek out the other rather they are connected organically through similar thought processes and experiences.
 It is when two or more people are drawn to work together because they sense a connection.
 It is when you don’t have to convince that person that you’re genuine because their energy feels yours.
 It is not sitting at the cool kid’s table in hopes of being liked but rather letting the silent pull of another’s heart find yours.

 The door to the patio is open, and the screen door shields me from the insects that I may enjoy the brisk caress of the wind on my skin.
 And as I inhale the fresh taste of the evening air, enjoying the end of a peaceful day, I think about the genuine that often come from writing.
 You’d have to excuse the poetic tone of this post.
 It’s my thinking voice I suppose.
 The one I use when I’m writing this down in my journal before typing it, twirling the pen between my fingers and tapping it against my lips while staring out in space.
 Anyway, back to something genuine.
 To think back on my own writing or to read someone else’s, I feel often that there’s a realness here.
-Somewhere between the heart and spilled ink is an authenticity not many are willing to express verbally.
+Somewhere between the heart and spilled ink is an authenticity few will express verbally.
 Something about speaking without moving our lips causes us to speak the truth of our hearts.
-Something about the movement of mental messaging turned words brings out the emotional intensity many will not express otherwise.
+Something about writing it down instead brings about a depth.
+Something about the movement of mental messaging brings out the emotional intensity many will not express otherwise.
 I wonder if this is why writing is often associated with therapy.
 For what is not spoken is often written.
-This isn’t to say that everyone writes for such a purpose, but it is historical that writing is an exercise that has caused many to heal or to reveal or stumble upon truths otherwise unknown or not dealt with.
+Not that everyone writes for such a purpose, but it is historical that writing is an exercise that has caused many to heal or to reveal or stumble upon truths otherwise unknown or not dealt with.
+Something about how the subconscious mind is uprooted when we write.
 It is an interesting thought I sought to share before the memory or moment escaped me.
 Speaking of escape, it’s time I publish this post and retire this laptop for the night.
 I’ve got laundry to finish and this breeze sure feels good.